Jan. 6 committee highlights Trump’s efforts to pressure Pence to overturn election results - NewsBreak

 Committee members said that former President Trump continued to pressure Pence anyway and played a clip of Trump speaking to his rally on Jan.
 6 prior to the Capitol attack.

-“Mike Pence, I hope you’re going to stand up for the good of our Constitution and if you’re not, I’m going to be very disappointed in you,” stated Trump on Jan.
+“Mike Pence, I hope you’re going to stand up for the good of our constitution and if you’re not, I’m going to be very disappointed in you,” said Trump on Jan.
 6.

 As the committee continues to release new testimony, House Republicans continue to bash the committee.